d9n/tryfinally/series/understanding_gradle/projects.md

 }
 {% endhighlight %}

-By modifying `settings.gradle` in this way, you not only can support complex project layouts, but this abstracts that detail from any build script logic.
-For example, you can now safely change the location of `lib1` and/or `lib2`.
-Simply update `settings.gradle` and everything should still compile.
+By modifying `settings.gradle` in this way, you not only can support complex project layouts, but this abstracts hardcoded path details out of your build script logic.
+For example, you can now safely change the location of `lib1` and/or `lib2` anytime.
+Simply update `settings.gradle` and everything will still compile.

 As far as the root project is concerned, it thinks the organization is flat: